Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/modal.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This variant can not be used because it does not respect the Orange Design System specifications.
+This toggle behavior between multiple modals should not be used because it does not respect the Orange Design System specifications.
+It is not recommended for usability reasons.

 For the correct design, please refer to [Modals](https://system.design.orange.com/0c1af118d/p/16d9f3-modals/b/774d3d) on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}